jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

   6. Open the settings of the VM > Display > Increase video memory to 128 MB (for some reason with the default video memory the keyboard doesn't get captured by the guest)
-  7. Start the new VM: Doble click on the newly created with the name given above
+  7. Start the new VM: Doble click on the newly created VM with the name given above
-  8. Select the image downloaded from Ubuntu
+  8. Add an optical drive, select the image downloaded from Ubuntu and click start
 * _Guest_: Install Ubuntu in a VirtualBox VM, including the guest additions:
   1. Select _Install Ubuntu_
   2. Keyboard layout English (UK)/English (UK)